-These storms only happen rarely; viewers this year will still be treated to an hourly rate of 10 to 20 meteors, according to Sky and Telescope, on the peak date of Friday, Nov.
-17. Our columnist Joe Rao tells you what to expect.
-The best time to look for will be before dawn Friday at 3 a.m.
+These storms only happen rarely; viewers this year will see few meteors outshined by a bright moon.
+The best time to look in past years was before dawn Friday at 3 a.m.
 EST (0800 GMT), according to Jane Houston Jones of NASA's Jet Propulsion Laboratory.
 [Top 10 Leonid Meteor Shower Facts]

 When to see them

-The Leonid meteor shower peaks on the night of Friday, Nov.
+The Leonid meteor shower peaks on the night of Saturday, Nov.
 17, and early the following morning.
-Skywatchers may be able to see some meteors on days just before and after the peak.
-The moon will only start to show its face briefly around sunset, meaning there will be excellent viewing conditions for watching the Leonids.
+Skywatchers may be able to see some meteors on days just before and after the peak, although the moon will continue to obstruct views.
 [Most Amazing Leonid Meteor Shower Photos]

 Where to see the Leonids